-- View: you can select text view (Normal) and graphic view (Map). - Edit Points: opens the Points list to edit points. - Robotic: opens the Remote Control Tilt dialog to control tilt correction. - Length: opens the Length COGO dialog. - Raw data: you can open either the Raw Data dialog to edit raw data or the Add Raw Note dialog to enter text of a field note. - Help:opens the help topic. - Tilt: opens the Remote Control Tilt dialog to control tilt correction.
+- View: you can select text view (Normal) and graphic view (Map). - Edit Points: opens the Points list to edit points. - Robotic: you can open either the Remote Control Tilt dialog (by clicking Tilt) to control tilt correction or open Search/Track Parameters dialog (by clicking Remote Settings) to specify the parameters of the searching area in the horizontal and vertical planes. - Inverse: opens the Two-Point Inverse COGO dialog. - Intersection: opens the Intersection COGO dialog. - Raw data: you can open either the Raw Data dialog to edit raw data or the Add Raw Note dialog to enter text of a field note. - Help: opens the help topic. - Tilt: opens the Remote Control Tilt dialog to control tilt correction.